Louis Boisgibault

-Louis Boisgibault (born June 30, 1962) is a French higher education director, corporate director, professor, researcher and author known for his publications on energy transition in the EMEA Region.
-He works as director of development and cooperations, full-time faculty member, at North American Private University in Sfax, Tunisia.
+Louis Boisgibault is a French academic director, professor, researcher and author known for his publications on energy transition in the EMEA Region.

 Early life and education

 Boisgibault was born in Neuilly-sur-Seine.
 He graduated in 1984 with a master's degree in economics and management from Université Paris-Dauphine.
-He received a MBA from HEC Paris in 1990 with an exchange program at the Wharton School.
+He received an MBA from HEC Paris in 1990 with an exchange program at the Wharton School.
 In September 2016, he defended successfully a PhD thesis at Sorbonne Université in geography.

 Career

 After eight years at BNP-Paribas in Paris and Amsterdam, Boisgibault worked for Electricité de France and Engie Group in Paris and London, as executive director and Board member for energy projects.
 In 2006, he co-founded and led VALMERE, a consulting firm specialized in energy transition.
 He started to lecture in graduate schools and enrolled for PhD.
-After several part-time positions as Senior Lecturer and contractual Professor, he was appointed in March 2022 as Director of Development and Cooperations and full-time faculty member at North American Private University in Sfax, Tunisia.
+After several part-time positions as Senior Lecturer and contractual Professor, he was appointed in March 2022 as Director of Development and Cooperations and full-time faculty member at North American Private University in Sfax, Tunisia, where he was confronted to illegal migration.
+In August 2024, he joined Expertise France to be deployed as Expert to the Minister of Economy of the Republic of Kosovo, Artane Rizvanolli, in the Minister's cabinet in Pristina, to advise on energy transition.
+In November 2024, he was elected to the Steering Council of the International Business College - Mitrovica (IBC-M) for 5 years (2024 - 2029), in Northern Kosovo, in addition to his role in Minister's Cabinet.